michalisKout/meetup-app/README.md

 - All dependencies have been set to bugfix versions updates only to keep the consistency of workflow across all dependencies.
 - I am not confident in using typescript's features because I have not studied them enough yet.
 I used prop-types dependency instead.
 - I have not used react-app boilerplate.
 The webpack, jest and eslint configurations are customized by me.
 This way the app is **lightweight**, more **flexible** on handling error cases and more **scalable**.
+- There are no unit tests for the api because we already using a mocked api with static data.